Who are Partner Visas for?

 If you can demonstrate at the time of your application that you have been in a long-term relationship with your partner, your permanent Partner visa (subclass 100 or 801) will be granted immediately after the temporary Partner visa.
 Therefore, you will not be subjected to the additional processing times.

 Fees & Costs

 You will only have to pay one fee which covers both the temporary and permanent visa.
-The cost of this visa is from $7,000.
-Please note this is only the flat rate and you may be asked to pay additional costs to cover requirements such as health assessments, police certificates and biometrics.
+The cost of this visa is priced from $7,000.
+Please note that this is only the flat rate and you may be asked to pay additional costs to cover requirements such as; health assessments, police certificates and biometrics.

 If you wish to add additional family members to your application, an extra fee will be imposed upon your visa application.

 What Steps Should I Take to apply for a Partner Visa?